Genetic studies of Jews

-Genetic studies on Jews are part of the population genetics discipline and are used to analyze the chronology of Jewish migration accompanied by research in other fields, such as history, linguistics, archaeology, and paleontology.
-These studies investigate the origins of various Jewish ethnic divisions.
-In particular, they examine whether there is a common genetic heritage among them.
-The medical genetics of Jews are studied for population-specific diseases.
+Genetic studies of Jews are part of the population genetics discipline and are used to analyze the ancestry of Jewish populations, complementing research in other fields such as history, linguistics, archaeology, paleontology, and medicine.
+These studies investigate the origins of various Jewish ethnic divisions by using DNA to investigate whether different Jewish and non-Jewish populations have shared ancestry or not.
+The medical genetics of Jews are studied for population-specific diseases and disease commonalities with other ethnicities.